 Polyunsaturated Fatty acids

 The oils that are rich in polyunsaturated fatty acids are walnut oil, sunflower oil, and canola oil.
 Polyunsaturated fatty acids are rich in omega-3 and omega-6 fatty acids.
 Omega-3 fatty acids have anti-inflammatory and heart-friendly benefits.
-Polyunsaturated fatty acids are always liquid both at room and freezing temperatures.
+Polyunsaturated fatty acids are always liquid both at room and freezing temperature.
 These are also heart-friendly fats.
 The best oil for cooking in India has these fats.

-Top Three Oils Picks
+Best Oil for Cooking in India – Top Three Oils Picks

 Canola oil is also a healthy oil rich in monounsaturated and polyunsaturated fatty acids.
 Canola oil reduces your chances of heart disease as omega-3 fatty acids present in the Canola oil reduces your risk of heart disease.
 The refined canola oil doesn’t have antioxidants, but its shelf life is relatively long.
 To control your cholesterol levels, you can add this mild-flavored oil to your recipes for baking and frying.
 It also helps to control blood sugar levels.
 Canola oil has 62% monounsaturated fat, 31% polyunsaturated fat, and 7% saturated fat.
 It can be mixed in equal proportions with olive oil and can be used for making salad dressing.
 It can also be used for baking, roasting, and salad dressing.

 Olive Oil: Virgin and Extra virgin olive oils (olive oil extracted by pressing and squeezing olive fruits that are devoid of chemicals) have a more intense taste than light versions, in addition, they also have polyphenols (antioxidants).
 These oils are healthy for the heart.
 According to a research study published in ‘Annals of Internal Medicine, in 2006 scientists concluded that virgin olive oil enhanced HDL levels in men than refined olive oil did.
-It even prevents the oxidation of LDL cholesterol.
+It even prevented the oxidation of LDL cholesterol.
 Olive oil is rich in monounsaturated fatty acids – it is the best oil for the heart as it lowers the risk of heart disease and improves HDL levels in the blood.
 Olive oil has 78% monounsaturated, 8% polyunsaturated, and 14% saturated fatty acids.
 This is an ideal oil for the heart.
 Good for preparing steamed vegetables.

 Doing so decreases your risk of high cholesterol and heart disease.